Do not travel to Sudan due to crime, terrorism, civil unrest, kidnapping, and armed conflict.

-Terrorist groups continue plotting attacks in Sudan.
-Terrorist groups in Sudan have stated their intent to harm Westerners and Western interests through suicide operations, bombings, shootings, and kidnappings.
+Terrorist groups continue to pose a threat in Sudan.
+Terrorist groups in Sudan may harm Westerners and Western interests through suicide operations, bombings, shootings, and kidnappings.
 They may attack with little or no warning, targeting foreign and local government facilities, and areas frequented by Westerners.

-A state of emergency is in effect in Kassala and North Kordofan states, which gives security forces greater arrest powers.
-Arbitrary detentions, including of foreigners, have been reported across the country.
-Curfews may be imposed with little or no warning.
+There is a national state of emergency in effect across Sudan, which gives security forces greater arrest and incarceration powers.
+Security forces have enhanced authority to detain and arrest anybody they deem to be undermining public order, including protestors or those suspected of supporting the protests.
+Detentions, including of foreigners, have been reported across the country.
+Curfews and checkpoints on roads may be imposed with little or no warning.
 The Sudanese government does not recognize dual citizenship and is likely to consider U.S.-Sudanese dual citizens as Sudanese citizens only.

 Read the Safety and Security section on the country information page.